Il Pulcino Pio: Background

 The rights to the song were acquired by Globo Records S.r.l.
 The song was produced by Bruno Benvenuti and Max Moroldo.
 Lyrics were translated into Italian by Bruno Benvenuti, Lucio Scarpa, Alessandro Tirocchi, and Maurizio Paniconi.
 Vocals were provided by Morgana Giovannetti.

 Radio Globo had previously scored a hit by releasing its own version of "Mr. Saxobeat", featuring Maurizio Paniconi, Alessandro Tirocchi, and Morgana Giovannetti and produced by Lucio Scarpa.
 Named "Radio Globo Morning Show – Mr. Saxobeat Ostia Beach version"). the Radio Globo Italian version.

 The station followed up with "Il pulcino Pio", featuring Morgana Giovannetti, during their Morning Show, based on a Brazilian tune.
 In similar fashion to "Old MacDonald Had a Farm", "Il pulcino Pio" features sounds of a chick, a hen, a rooster, a turkey, a pigeon, a cat, a dog, a goat, a lamb, a cow and a bull.
-However, in the brazillian Portuguese version, a deer is included, a lamb is replaced by a billy goat, and the pigeon is replaced with a guinea fowl and the bull being renamed by ox.
+However, in the Brazilian Portuguese version, a deer is included, a lamb is replaced by a billy goat, and the pigeon is replaced with a guinea fowl and the bull being renamed by ox.
 The song culminates with a tractor hitting and running over the chirping chick.

 Reception

 After the huge success of the Italian version of the song, a more racy faster version was produced with an accompanying music video by Do It Yourself Multimedia Group S.r.l., with animation created by Federico Mancosu.
 It was launched online in May 2012.
-The YouTube music video for the Spanish version of the song attracted more than 6 million views in the three months that followed and has been viewed over 1.5 billion times as of July 2023.
+The YouTube music video for the Spanish version of the song attracted more than 6 million views in the three months that followed and has been viewed over 1.7 billion times as of June 2026.
 After the popularity of the single in France, a compilation album was released in February 2013 called Piou Piou Dance Party (2013) featuring a number of local French and international hits of the previous year.
 The album entered the SNEP French Albums Chart at #10 in its first week of release.

 On 17 September 2012, Radio Globo launched an alternative version called "La Vendetta" in which the chirping chick takes revenge on the tractor that ran over it in the original music video.
 The Pulcino Pio character and distinctive voice was used in other releases as well in different settings.
 For example, the follow-up single "Superstar" features Pulcino Pio, now a big star.